videocoin/videocoin-nft-devnet/README.md

 # Video NFT Devnet

 ## Quick start
-checkout the repo and run the command.
+checkout the repo, get the submodules and run the docker-compose.
 ```
+git submodule update --init --recursive
 docker-compose up
 ```
 Open the browser and launch the aft-app.